 - cancel a current Centrepay deduction

 - update or suspend a current Centrepay deduction.

-You can read how to register for a Centrelink online account.
+You can read how to create a Centrelink online account.

 When to check your deductions

 Check your deductions online regularly to make sure they’re correct.
 Read more about how to keep track of your Centrepay deductions.